 Depending on your team’s processes, it may be either the Backlog or Planned phase where features are pushed from productboard into an integrated delivery planning tool like Jira, Trello, Pivotal Tracker, or GitHub Issues.

 Delivery – This is for features currently being developed.
 At times our team has used additional statuses to track which features are blocked, which are in QA, or which are awaiting PM review before being released to production.
-But in many cases, teams will track this information in an integrated delivery planning solution—like Jira or Trello—which can be surfaced in the associated task columns within productboard.
+But in many cases, teams will track this information in an integrated delivery planning solution, which can be surfaced in the associated task columns within productboard.
 While all of this takes place, the feature’s overarching status remains delivery in productboard.

 Beta – These features have been moved to a hidden labs flag.
 It means our team can enable them on select customer projects through an admin console UI.
 These are often significant features, for which it’s useful to have yet another opportunity to validate the solution before setting them live to all of our customers.